 Second, imaginings on this proposal can still be said to be true or false – what one is imagining can correspond to a state of reality or not.
 If I imagine that I am dead, in so doing, if I am self-conscious human adult, I know that the state of affairs being imagined is the state of affairs in which I am dead – and that that state of affairs is inconsistent with the truth that I am alive.
 Evidence in favour of my being alive counts against the possibility that I am now dead.
 (Indeed, one might think that we have decisive evidence, in virtue of the fact that we are imagining, that if we are imagining being dead then we are imagining that is false.)

 Of course, those who argue that a delusion is an imagination have lots they can say about both aspects of what is prima facie puzzling.
-They could take delusions to be imaginations that the subject mistakes for a perception or a belief, as Currie2000 does.
+They could take delusions to be imaginations that the subject mistakes for a perception or a belief, as Currie (2000) does.
 Or they may have something expansive to say about the nature of states of affairs we can take attitudes to.
+Or they may be able to deploy something like Levy’s idea of acquiescent sayings (this volume, section 3) to explain the seeming seriousness of expressions of delusion.
 However, our point is not that there are things that we might be able to add to the suggestion that delusions are belief or imagination attitudes, towards truth evaluable contents that make the suggestion fit better with the phenomena.
-The puzzles we have raised go no further than those that have been recognized by those who defend a belief of delusion, or an imagination theory of delusion.
+The puzzles we have raised go no further than those that have been recognized by those who defend a belief theory of delusion, or an imagination theory of delusion.
 Our point is that before we start more elaborate theory construction we should be sure that we have started in the right place in our theorizing.

 Similarly, what if we were to wonder whether the attitude is one of desiring that, or supposing that, or wondering whether?
 In adopting any of these options we commit ourselves to trying to make sense of what we described as the sincerity and seriousness of delusions, in the expression of which a subject is communicating ‘how things really are for them’, and to there being an attitude to a content that is either true or false, correct or incorrect, accurate or inaccurate, and which can be the object of other attitudes – beliefs, imaginations etc. – committal or not.